 Read more: How the Hilton Aspire Card Saved Me $866 in Bora Bora

-Another great example is the Waldorf Astoria Los Cabos Pedregal, an amazing property down in Mexico that generally costs anywhere between $1,000 or $2,000 a night.
+Another great example is the Waldorf Astoria Los Cabos Pedregal, an amazing property down in Mexico that generally costs anywhere between $1,000 and $2,000 a night.
 This benefit alone can easily justify your annual fee because of how many properties it can be used at.

 Annual $400 Hilton Resort Statement Credit